 The UN Handbook on Carbon Taxation is product of the UN Tax Committee and its multi-stakeholder subcommittee, supported by its Secretariat in the UN Department of Economic and Social Affairs.
 The Committee initiated work on environmental taxation in 2017, starting with a focus on carbon taxation.

-UN Handbook on Carbon Taxation for Developing Countries (2021) (forthcoming.
-Unedited version of the Handbook are available here)
+UN Handbook on Carbon Taxation for Developing Countries (2021) (English)

 UN DESA capacity development workshops